 - Bradburn M, Goodacre S, Fitzgerald P, Coats TJ, Gray AJ, Hassan TB, Humphrey J, Kendall JM, Smith J, Collinson P. Inter-hospital variation in the RATPAC Trial (Randomised Assessment of Treatment using Panel Assay of Cardiac markers).
 Emerg Med J. 2011, Published Online First: 26 May 2011 doi:10.1136/emj.2010.108522.

 - Fitzgerald P, Goodacre SW, Cross E, Dixon S. Cost-effectiveness of point-of-care biomarker assessment for suspected myocardial infarction: The RATPAC Trial (Randomised Assessment of Treatment using Panel Assay of Cardiac markers).
 Acad Emerg Med.
 2011;18:488-495.

-Keywords: Biological Markers, Creatine Kinase, MB Form, Emergency Service, Hospital, Myoglobin, Sensitivity and Specificity, Troponin
+Keywords: Biomarkers, Creatine Kinase, MB Form, Emergency Service, Hospital, Myoglobin, Sensitivity and Specificity, Troponin